realpython/python-guide/docs/writing/reading.rst

 One of the secrets of becoming a great Python programmer is to read, understand, and comprehend excellent code.

 Excellent code typically follows the guidelines outlined in :ref:`code_style`, and does its best to express a clear and concise intent to the reader.

 Included below is a list of recommended Python projects for reading.
-Each of these projects are paragons of excellent Python code.
+Each one of these projects is a paragon of Python coding.

 - `Howdoi <https://github.com/gleitz/howdoi>`_
   Howdoi is a code search tool, written in Python.